Coordination failure

 The problem arises when both dimensions are active at once — as in the figure.
 What does an anti-institutional liberal do when the only anti-institutional candidate is on the right side of the major-party dimension?
 What does an institutional conservative do when the only institutional candidate is on the left side of the major-party dimension?

-This is where we could get into scenarios, questions about distance, questions about not voting, questions about information quality, the idea of cross-pressure, and so on.
+This is where we could get into scenarios, questions about distance, questions about not voting, questions about the quality of the information environment, the idea of cross-pressure, and so on.

 The simple answer to both questions above is “it depends.”
 That’s the point.